Python-SIP/sip/sphinx/c_api.rst

         if there was an error.

+.. c:function:: int sipEnableGC(int enable)

+    .. versionadded:: 4.19.1

+    This enables or disables the Python garbarge collector.

+    :param enable:
+        is greater than ``0`` if the garbage collector should be enabled.
+    :return:
+        ``1`` or ``0`` depending on whether or not the garbage collector was previously enabled.
+This allows the previous state to be restored later on.  ``-1`` is returned if there was an error.

 .. c:function:: int sipExportSymbol(const char *name, void *sym)

     Python does not allow extension modules to directly access symbols in